 Christmas cards are lovely.
 A small personalised message from someone you know, providing assurance that they appreciate you and think enough of you to select, purchase and deliver a card all the way to your home.
 So everybody near and dear to us will be wondering where the hell our card has got to.
 Well, […]

 Sometimes nice things come back and surprise you.
 Last year, just after I’d upgraded to Google Earth Plus, I was looking for some good Santa-stuff in Google Earth (so I could show my younger relatives something interesting on what is otherwise a very dull computer), and I spotted a shape: looking around Northern Europe I […]

 I am a consumer.
 Buy my undivided attention.
 Exclusivity guaranteed.
 Bids start at just â‚¬0.01 per day.

+What are the best alternative presents for a geek?
 The typical geek has carefully selected and purchased their gadgets of choice, has a computer that’s tuned to perfection and needs no software purchased (because their entire suite is open-source) – so aside from comedy tee shirts with clever slogans that can only be understood by […]

 If you’re a pigeon, avoid Kingston Upon Thames until the pigeon cull is over.
 If you’re a human, don’t miss the comments on this Surrey Comet story about the pigeon cull, they’re internet gold.

 Can everybody please stop sending me Thresher Discount vouchers?
 Ok thanks for thinking of me, I very much appreciate that bit; but it seems everyone I know is intent on passing me this little “under the counter number” and hasn’t twigged that they’re just part of a huge viral advertising campaign.

 I’m doing a lot of work with SVG at the moment, and something that would be very useful to understand is exactly which parts of a diagram are taking the longest to process and render.